jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - Internet Connection: At least 20mbps upload bandwidth for remote access.<sup>2</sup>

 <sup>1</sup>Your largest media file times the max number of concurrent streams all your users will consume can be used as a rule of thumb for the transcoding file size. <br />
-<sup>2</sup>If you have less than 100mbps of total upload bandwidth, a bandwidth limit of 70% of your upload speed for Jellyfin is recommended.
+<sup>2</sup>If you have less than 100mbps of total upload bandwidth, a bandwidth limit of 70% of your upload speed for Jellyfin is recommended to avoid affecting normal internet usage.
 This option can be found in the dashboard.

 ### Hardware Encoder Quality